travelgateX/documentation-site/content/legacy/docs/hotel/methods/GeographicDestinationTree.md

 ![Diagrama1](/articles-pub/docs/hotel/images/diagrama1.png)

- **Note:** *In rare occasions it is possible finding nodes lower than cities, which won't be accessible, but the standard scenario is not to find lower nodes than cities.*
+ **Note:** *In rare occasions, it is possible to find nodes lower than cities, which won't be accessible, but the standard scenario is not to find lower nodes than cities.*